K750i/jsinheritance/README.md

 ![alt Function in Javascript](./images/foo.png "Function in Javascript")

 What we can see:
-* function declaration creates two objects: `foo` itself and `foo.prototype`, even if `foo` does not going to be used as a constructor
+* function declaration creates two objects: `foo` itself and `foo.prototype`, even if `foo` is not going to be used as a constructor
 * `foo` inherits directly from `Function.prototype`
 * `foo.prototype` inherits from `Object.prototype`
-* this inheritance valid for any, even anonymous or arrow function.
+* this inheritance is valid for any, even anonymous or arrow function.

-What we don't see is that `foo` itself has internal `[[Code]]` property, which cannot be accessed but is used when we invoke it with `foo()`.
+What we don't see is that `foo` itself has an internal `[[Code]]` property, which cannot be accessed but is used when we invoke it with `foo()`.

 When you use `foo.someMethod()`, all built-in methods come from `Function.prototype` and down the chain from `Object.prototype`.
 But `foo.someMethod()` never comes from `foo.prototype`.
 See [Static methods](https://github.com/rus0000/jsinheritance/blob/master/README.md#static-methods).

-`foo.prototype` typically does not used at all, if function is not a constructor, and vice versa, is used in the case of a constructor function.
+`foo.prototype` is typically not used at all, if the function is not a constructor, and vice versa, is used in the case of a constructor function.

 `foo.prototype` can be set to any other object reference or primitive value.
 Setting it to a new object or define new properties on it is a common pattern to define a class.